 London, England, United Kingdom

-Aliens Ate My Buick, Dolby's long-delayed third album, appeared in 1988 to a mixed reaction, although Airhead became a minor British hit.
+Aliens Ate My Buick, Dolby's long-delayed third album, appeared in 1988 to a mixed reaction, although "Airhead" became a minor British hit.
 That same year, Dolby married actress Kathleen Beller.
-For the rest of the late 80s and early 90s, Dolby continued to score films, producing and he began building his own computer equipment.
+For the rest of the late 80s and early 90s, Dolby continued to score films, producing and building his own computer equipment.

 Artist descriptions on Last.fm are editable by everyone.
 Feel free to contribute!

 All user-contributed text on this page is available under the Creative Commons Attribution-ShareAlike License; additional terms may apply.